Santa Rosa County Courthouse

 Please click here

-All paperwork in reference to a court case of any kind should be filed only with the Clerk of the
+All paperwork in reference to a court case of any kind should be e-filed with the Santa Rosa County Clerk of the Court via the e-filing portal.
+Do not send a copy directly to the Judge’s office unless it is a courtesy copy of the notice of hearing.

 The county judges alternate weeks of coverage of first appearances (bond hearings).
 Weekday first appearances are scheduled daily at 1:30 p.m.
 Weekend and holiday coverage is handled by the duty judge.
-When Judge Hilliard is the duty judge he conducts his weekend and holiday first appearances at 9:00 a.m.
-Any changes in time will be notice via email.
-Private attorneys will be notified of any changes provided the judicial assistant is aware of their participation.
-If the pretrial release officer notifies the judicial assistant that the defendant anticipates his attorney to be present at first appearance, the judicial assistant will confirm with a courtesy call to the attorney’s office.
+When Judge Hilliard is the duty judge, he conducts his weekend and holiday first appearances at 9:00 a.m.
+Any changes in time will be noticed via email.
+Private attorneys will be notified of any changes provided the judicial assistance is aware of their participation.
+If the pretrial release office notifies the judicial assistant that the defendant anticipates his attorney to be present at first appearance, the judicial assistant will confirm with a courtesy call to the attorney’s office.

 Criminal motions are scheduled once within a trial cycle.
 Post-trial criminal motions are scheduled at 9:00 a.m. and pre-trial criminal motions are scheduled at 10:30 a.m.
 All motions must be filed with the Clerk of the Court and a copy sent to the Office of the State Attorney.
 Motion hearings should be scheduled with the judicial assistant to ensure adequate time is available.